-Let’s Encrypt free SSL is a domain based SSL certificate.
-This means that if you have a domain name, then you can add it on any web host.
+The Let’s Encrypt free SSL is a domain-based SSL certificate.
+This means that if you have a domain name, then you can add it to any web host.

-However, if your web host does not offer an easy integration like SiteGround or DreamHost, then you will need to go through a somewhat lengthy procedure.
+However, if your web host does not offer an easy integration like Bluehost, SiteGround, or DreamHost, then you will need to go through a somewhat lengthy procedure.

 This procedure differs from one web host to another.
 Most hosting companies have a support document explaining how to do that.
 You can also contact their support staff for detailed instructions.

-BlueHost one of the official WordPress hosting providers allows you to add third-party SSL to your domains hosted with them.
+Bluehost, one of the official WordPress hosting providers, allows you to add other third-party SSL certificates to the domains hosted with them.
 For detailed instructions, take a look at their SSL installation of 3rd party certificate page.

-A normal site without SSL certificate uses HTTP protocol.
-This is usually highlighted with http prefix in web addresses, like this:
+A normal site without an SSL certificate uses HTTP protocol.
+This is usually highlighted with http prefix in web addresses like this:

 Secure websites with SSL certificates use HTTPS protocol.
 This means that their addresses look like this:

-Having said, let’s see how to move WordPress URLs from http to https:
+Having said that, let’s see how to move WordPress URLs from http to https:

 For Brand New WordPress Website

-If you are working on a brand new website, then you can just go to your WordPress admin area and click on settings.
-There you will need to update the WordPress URL and Site URL fields to use https.
+If you are working on a brand new WordPress website, then you can just go to your WordPress admin area and click on Settings.
+There, you will need to update the WordPress URL and Site URL fields to use https.